 Episode 9 may count as well, at least toward the end.

 Complete Monster: Mukuro is the Evil Counterpart to resident Sociopathic Hero, Mugen.
 A particularly bloodthirsty pirate, Mukuro is first seen leading an attack on a ship for it's gold, killing the sailors onboard and shoving a lit grenade into the mouth of a subdued man who was begging for mercy.
 Through flashbacks it's revealed that Mukuro was the one who talked Mugen into piracy, and used him as muscle to kill the guards of a sugar shipment only to leave Mugen to die once he'd stolen the cargo.
 In present day we discover that Mukuro and his band slaughtered nearly an entire village, including the women and children.
 The only ones who were spared were the young men that could be used as muscle for his biggest heist yet: a raid on a government ship carrying 60,000 ryu in gold coins.
 He talks Mugen into joining up with him again, but it's only another set-up.
 Using his crew as canon fodder to lure the government security onto the pirate ship, Mukuro then uses a mass of explosives in an attempt to kill everyone, his own crew included just so he can keep the gold for himself.
-Mukuro also proves to care little for his "sister" Kohza, either, since he's spent his life controlling her, murdered her mother, and expresses an unreciprocated sexual interest in her.
+Mukuro also proves to care little for his "sister" Kohza, either, since he's spent his life controlling her, murdered her mother, and expresses an unrequited sexual interest in her (though he's also perfectly happy to sell her to one of his crew).
 A sadist with a propensity for betraying everyone he knows and leaving no survivors from his attacks, Mukuro knows exactly what a bastard he is and relishes the darkness within his soul.

 Crowning Music of Awesome: The soundtrack, and with Nujabes' involvement, it's no surprise.
 There's also the haunting song that Sara sings as part of her traveling performer act and the one that plays over Mugen's flashbacks to his youth with Koza and Mukuro.